RicardooYoung/RicardooYoung/README.md

 ### Runou Yang

-🧮 I have received the B.S. degree in School of Mathematics and Statistics at Huazhong University of Science and Technology (HUST).
+🧮 I have received the B.S. degree in the School of Mathematics and Statistics at Huazhong University of Science and Technology (HUST).

 🖥 I am currently pursuing an M.S. degree in the School of Artificial Intelligence and Automation at HUST.